mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 title: Considerations of a Bag Data Structure
 ---

-I wanted to write a post about the details considered when implementing a simple data structure in C.  Here goes...
+I wanted to write a post about the details considered when implementing a simple data structure in the C style (ie. C with a tiny bit of C++).
+Here goes...

 A Bag data structure stores a collection of unordered, non-unique items.
 It differs from an Array (which stores ordered, non-unique items) and a Set (which stores unordered, unique items).
 A Bag can be used in place of an Array where the order of the collection is not important.
 For instance, a graph node's children have no specific order and could be stored in a Bag.